grafana/loki/docs/sources/configuration/_index.md

     # Configuration for an ETCD v3 client.
 Only applies if store is "etcd"
     # The CLI flags prefix for this block config is: distributor.ring
     [etcd: <etcd_config>]

-    # Configuration for Gossip memberlist.
-Only applies if store is "memberlist"
-    # The CLI flags prefix for this block config is: distributor.ring
-    [memberlist: <memberlist_config>]

   # The heartbeat timeout after which ingesters are skipped for
   # reading and writing.